Skip to main content

 But for the massacre we are pained

-When will though arise and shine
+When will thou arise and shine

 And put on your purple and wine